themeum/Page-Builder-Docs/fields/Gradient.md

 )
 ```

-`clip` parameters is used for foreground color.
+`clip` parameter is used for foreground color.

 ## Controls
 ### PHP